ericotjo001/medical_imaging/README.md

 # medical_imaging

-2023 Jan Update: Be sure to read any warnings in the sub-repo, especially the isles2017 folder.
+2023 Jan Update: Be sure to read any warnings in the sub-repo, especially the isles2017 folder. <br>
 2021 May Update: this repository has been restructured.
 Previous projects will be archived and no longer be updated.

 Archived (no longer updated):